ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterMap.rst

 IRadarClutterMap
 ================

-.. py:class:: IRadarClutterMap
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterMap

    object

    Do not use this interface, as it is deprecated.
 This interface is no longer used and there is no alternative.
 Provides access to the properties and methods defining a radar clutter map.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterMap

 Overview
 --------